bchau1000/hippo_refactor/README.md

 - Logs are output to the root of the folder in `server.log` by default.

 - Run `tail -f server.log` to continuously output server logs.

+- If running from the docker, you can tail the logs by first running `docker exec -it {CONTAINER_ID} //bin/sh`

 # Dependencies
 - Go